Towards Multimodal Graph Large Language Model: Multi-modal graph datasets

-\section{Multi-modal Graph Datasets}
+\section{Multi-modal graph datasets}

 Recent years have witnessed the emergence of multimodal graph learning datasets, which enrich traditional graph structures by incorporating image, text, video, audio, and multi-omics data.
 These datasets facilitate more challenging and realistic graph learning tasks by providing heterogeneous node and edge attributes.
 In this review, we categorize representative benchmarks by task type and summarize their scale, modalities and domains. statistics can be summarized in Table \ref{tab:dataset}.
+The datasets can also be grouped based on the origin of their domains, reflecting the types of real-world data they are derived from.
+Social network–related datasets originate from user interactions such as e-commerce activities, book recommendations, online articles, and urban information, which capture patterns of social behavior and digital connectivity.
+Knowledge graph datasets stem from structured repositories of knowledge, including multi-modal knowledge bases, artistic relationships, biomedical repositories, and recipe step data, emphasizing their foundation in curated domain-specific resources.
+Scene graph datasets, on the other hand, originate from visual scenes where objects and their relationships are explicitly annotated, making them distinct in their focus on spatial and semantic structure within images, and are mainly used for visual graph question answering tasks.
+Such a categorization is summarized in Table~\ref{tab:category}.

-\subsection{Node Classification}
+\subsection{Node classification}